coderefinery/git-intro/_episodes/02-basics.md

 The comment we added in the last stage (3) had the message “added enjoy”.
-Immediately after we committed and  before any file has been changed we want to change this message to include your name as the author.
+Immediately after we committed and  before any file has been changed we want to change this message to "do not forget to enjoy" .
 To achieve this we issue the following command

 ```shell